uosq/lbox-garlic-bread/README.md

 #### Build instructions

-It's recommended to use Linux to build the project, but
+You shouldn't need to build the script manually, see <span style="color: green">Releases</span> page to find a file that works right

 - Requirements:
 npm